department-of-veterans-affairs/va.gov-team/products/search/ProductOutline.md

 ### Business Goals
 - Create a cohesive brand across the VA through direct control of the search page layout and look
-- Maintain good relations with other VA offices by including their content in the search, and linking off to other relevant searches
+- Maintain good relations with other VA offices by including their content in the search and linking off to other relevant search tools

 ## Assumptions